Officialibn1/Officialibn1/README.md

 - 👋 Hi, I’m Isah Ibn Muhammad (@Officialibn1)
 - 👀 I’m interested in Building Website that have an apealing view and user-friendly UI for it's visitors
 - 👨‍💻 I'm open to working remotely.
-- 🌱 I’m currently learning Andvanced React
+- 🌱 I’m currently learning Advanced React
 - 💞️ I’m looking to collaborate with you and your team on your next project.
 - 📫 How to reach me Officialibn001@gmail.com or Mobile: 09038880282.